 You can typically start within three to six months of your application, as DCN provides many start dates throughout the year; however in the cases that a cohort does fill up, an alternate list will be created.
 Contact the Admissions Department (or Online Admissions Representative for online programs) to find out the status of the start date in which you’re interested.

 Can I work while in school?

 On-Campus Programs - We don’t recommend it.
 All of our nursing programs are considered full time day programs and students have found it’s very difficult to work full time while going to school.
 If students do work, it’s usually in a healthcare setting on a part-time basis.
 Students would need a very flexible employer because class and clinical schedules change every quarter.

-Online Program (RN to BSN) – Yes, you may work while enrolled in an online program at DCN.
-Denver College of Nursing offers a well-paced, fully online RN to BSN degree that is designed to meet the needs of the working RN.
+Online Program (RN to BSN and MSN) – Yes, you may work while enrolled in an online program at DCN.
+Denver College of Nursing offers a well-paced, fully online RN to BSN and MSN degrees that are designed to meet the needs of the working RN.